 Catia 4 was released.
 It provided solid modeling.
 It was a Boolean system like CADKEY.
 The Boeing suppliers were now getting solid model from Boeing still in IGES and then in STEP.
 Every Boeing supplier moved to CNC.
 We sold Surfcam at the time.
 We were right in the midst of the action and transition.

-Nothing changed with Solids in process.
+Nothing changed with engineering documentation by adding Solids to the process.
 Yes, solid modeling increases productivity across the board.
 They still were creating full prints, now called by the Boeing draftsman the “flat file”, but now included was a usable 3D model.

 All was good!!

 I remember calling one of the groups at Boeing.
 I had about 85 active seats still in the commercial division.
 I called to promote more CADKEY.
 BCS was not quite as worried about CADKEY since it had all official engineering in Catia.
 The fellow asked me: “Does it have history based modeling?”
 I thought why is he asking that.
 I said “Why would you want history modeling, Boolean is much faster and easier”.
 He answered “Oh, we have to have history base solid modeling”.

 I was selling CADKEY like crazy.
 Remember Trispectives?
 Well, they were bought by a company that sold CoCreate and they in the midst of creating IronCAD.
 CoCreate was a Boolean only system like CADKEY and Catia.
 But IronCAD had history and they added the Boolean operation.
 But at this time, they moved into direct editing.
 Ah, the difference please.